kyma-project/kyma/docs/kyma/docs/030-installation-local-from-release.md

 ---
-title: Local Kyma installation
+title: Install Kyma locally from the release
 type: Installation
 ---

-This Getting Started guide shows developers how to quickly deploy Kyma locally on a Mac or Linux.
+This Installation guide shows developers how to quickly deploy Kyma locally on a Mac or Linux from the latest release.
 Kyma installs locally using a proprietary installer based on a [Kubernetes operator](https://coreos.com/operators/).
 The document provides prerequisites, instructions on how to install Kyma locally and verify the deployment, as well as the troubleshooting tips.

 ## Prerequisites

-To run Kyma locally, clone this Git repository to your machine and checkout the latest release.
+To run Kyma locally, clone this Git repository to your machine and check out the latest release.

 Additionally, download these tools: